3 Recommendations for IoT Security

 Remember, we are all now connected daily in the IoT world.
 Our online activities have the potential to affect our finances, families and co-workers.

 Criminals are now relying increasingly on ways to hack your devices.
-Each of us plays a responsible part in ongoing security awareness training and best practices to secure the Internet of Things.
+Each of us plays a responsible part in ongoing security awareness training and Iot security best practices.
 Staying current with the latest scams and sharing this information with your family, friends and co-workers will help to insure they are not victimized.